ChiehYunChen/ChiehYunChen.github.io/_pages/about.md

 <!-- A data-driven personal website -->

+## Recent News
+- (Apr.
+2023) I am serving as a reviewer for 1 paper from [TCSVT](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76)
+- (Mar.
+2023) I am serving as a reviewer for 1 paper from [TOMM](https://dl.acm.org/journal/tomm)
+- (Feb.
+2023) I am serving as a reviewer for 1 paper from [TNNLS](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=5962385)
+- (Jul.
+2022) I am serving as a reviewer for 2 papers from [TMM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046)
+- (Jul.
+2022) I am serving as a reviewer for 1 papers from [TCSVT](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76)
+- (Nov.
+2021) I am serving as a reviewer for 1 papers from [TCSVT](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76)
+- (Aug.
+2021) I am serving as a reviewer for 1 papers from [TOMM](https://dl.acm.org/journal/tomm)
+- (Jul.
+2021) I am serving as a reviewer for 1 papers from [TCSVT](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76)
+- (Jul.
+2021) I am serving as a reviewer for 1 papers from [TMM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046)
+- (May.
+2021) I am serving as a reviewer for 1 papers from [TOMM](https://dl.acm.org/journal/tomm)
+- (Mar.
+2021) I am serving as a reviewer for 2 papers from [TMM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046)
+- (Jan.
+2021) I am serving as a reviewer for 2 papers from [TMM](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6046)

 ## Education
 - 2020-2021, M.S., Institute of Electronics, National Yang Ming Chiao Tung University, Taiwan
 - 2016-2020, B.S., Department of Electrophysics, National Chiao Tung University, Taiwan [**Ranked the 1<sup>st</sup> place in class**]